Table queries

 Overview

-Table queries enable assistants to generate and execute SQL queries on structured data before replying (CSV, Notion Databases, Google Sheets).
+Table queries enable agents to generate and execute SQL queries on structured data before replying (Snowflake, BigQuery, CSVs, Notion Databases, Google Sheets).

-This comes as complement of the Search Data Source assistant action which generally falls short on quantitative questions (semantic search presents chunk of data ordered by pertinence to the assistant that make it impossible for the assistant to properly answer quantitative questions since it does not have access to the entire data).
-Instead Table Queries allow the assistant to query these structured data sources using SQL (query language), enabling the assistant to answer analytical questions.
+This comes as complement of the Search Data Source agent action which generally falls short on quantitative questions (semantic search presents chunk of data ordered by pertinence to the agent that make it impossible for the agent to properly answer quantitative questions since it does not have access to the entire data).
+Instead Table Queries allow the agent to query these structured data sources using SQL (query language), enabling the agent to answer analytical questions.

-There are two ways to use Table Queries:
+There are multiple ways to use Table Queries:

-• On Tables automatically discovered by Dust from Google Drive (Sheets) and Notion (Databases)
+- On Tables automatically discovered by Dust from Google Drive (Sheets), Notion (Databases), Microsoft (Sheets), Snowflake, BigQuery (beta)

 Use-cases